 - 2 half-time licensed school counselors serving as behavioral interventionists

 - Scientifically-researched intervention materials for reading and behavioral supports

 The overall goal for ADSIS recipients is to reduce the number of special education referrals for SLD and OHD and increase literacy and QuELS scores in the areas of self-control and listening/following directions for students in grades K-3 at Christina Huddleston Elementary and at Oak Hills Elementary.
 The specific goal for this year is to reduce special education referrals by 20%, have all students participating in literacy intervention so that they can perform at grade level, reduce the number of students who receive 1’s or 2’s on the Quarterly Essential Learnings Summary (QuELS) in the areas of self control and listening/following directions.

 - ADSIS Profile for Christina Huddleston Elementary School

 - ADSIS Profile for Oak Hills Elementary Schools

 3. All Day Kindergarten

-As a result of legislative action, Lakeville Area Public Schools is pleased to announce all-day kindergarten will be provided at each elementary school, during the 2014-2015 school year.
-The program will be tuition free to all families per new legislation.
+As a result of legislative action, Lakeville Area Schools implemented all-day Kindergarten at each elementary school beginning in the 2014-15 school year.
+The program is tuition free to all families per legislation.
 An all-day kindergarten task force, which consisted of kindergarten teachers, elementary principals and district leadership met this past year and studied the impact of the new legislation.
 They also researched the benefits of all-day kindergarten, gathered survey data from families, and designed an all-day kindergarten experience that is developmentally appropriate and balances academic and social/emotional instruction.
 This fall the all-day kindergarten task force will be implementing a professional development plan that supports the teaching and learning of early numeracy and literacy skills.